 Holiday, Pelicans halt Trail Blazers' winning streak

 Jrue Holiday scored 21 points as the visiting New Orleans Pelicans ended the Portland Trail Blazers' four-game winning streak with a 102-94 victory Monday night.
-Brandon Ingram added 19 points and 11 rebounds, JJ Redick scored 16, Derrick Favors had 12 points and 13 rebounds and E'Twaun Moore came off the bench to score 13 as the Pelicans won for just the second time in 16 games.
+Brandon Ingram added 19 points and 11 rebounds, JJ Redick scored 16 points, Derrick Favors had 12 points and 13 rebounds, and E'Twaun Moore came off the bench to score 13 as the Pelicans won for just the second time in 16 games.

 Portland got within one point early in the fourth quarter before Moore and Holiday made consecutive 3-pointers to give New Orleans a 95-88 lead.
 The Pelicans kept the Blazers at bay and increased the lead to 101-91 when Moore fed Kenrich Williams for a dunk with 3:36 left.